sealcode/sealious/README.md

 API (with user and session management) based on a declarative description of the database schema and policies.

-You can use it to create a full-featured REST API and ORM with minimal amount of code.

 ## Example

-Instal sealious with `npm install --save sealious`.
+Install sealious with `npm install --save sealious`.
 Then, in your index.ts:

 ```
 lang=typescript